Learning Resource Center

 As a college preparatory school committed to creating and supporting an inclusive academic learning environment, the Learning Resource Center seeks to ensure that all students have full and equal access to this educational environment.
 In keeping with our commitment to Cura Personalis (care for the whole person) Bellarmine offers programs and support for students with diagnosed learning differences.
-We are in the process of hiring a Learning Resource Center Director, who will lead the transition of this program.
+The Learning Resource Center Director will lead the transition of this program.
 The Director will work with students to develop skills and competencies that will prepare them for high school, college and career.

 Extended time testing in a distraction free setting is a strategic accommodation provided in the Learning Resource Center.
 This strategy provides students the opportunity to demonstrate their understanding and comprehension of material when there are factors in the learning profile that impact testing results.
 The LRC has a testing center with six individual testing spaces and class assessments may be scheduled utilizing that space.
 Faculty will co-ordinate testing with the student and the LRC testing coordinator.
 Utilizing this testing space will begin this spring under the leadership of our Interim Director.

 Academic support for all students is available in the Orell Library and LRC.
 Additional tutorial opportunities, study and test-taking strategies, and writing and research support will be part of the full program.